DataProvider in TestNG (with Examples)

 }

-Where, DataProvidingClass is the name of class in which DataProvider method has been declared.
+In the above syntax, DataProvidingClass is the name of class in which DataProvider method has been declared.

 TestNG DataProvider Example with Multiple Parameters